pingswept/me30-website/content/notes/pi-programming.md

 sudo pip3 install flask
 ```

-Then, start the server.
-We're assuming your code is in a file called `server.py`.
-The `--host=0.0.0.0` in the command below means that your Flask instance will listen on whatever IP addresses it has, instead of just for connections from itself, which is the default for testing.
+Then, start the server by typing the commands below (into your Terminal, assuming you are logged into your Pi).
+We're assuming your code is in a file on your Pi called `server.py`.
+The `--host=0.0.0.0` in the command below means that your Flask instance (on your Pi) will listen on whatever IP addresses it has, instead of just for connections from itself, which is the default for testing.

 ```
 export FLASK_APP=server.py